-[Section I.] Therefore be it enacted by the Honorable George Thomas, Esquire, with the King's royal approbation Lieutenant-Governor under the Honorable John Penn, Thomas Penn and Richard Penn, Esquires, true and absolute Proprietors of the Province of Pennsylvania and the counties of Newcastle, Kent and Sussex upon Delaware, by and with the advice and consent of the representatives of the freemen of the said province in General Assembly met, and by the authority of the same, That the eight several districts into which the several counties within this province have been divided by the justices of the said counties in pursuance of the act of assembly aforesaid shall and do remain, and they are hereby declared to be and remain firm, stable and unalterable during the continuance of this act, except in such cases as are hereinafter provided, for the purposes hereinafter mentioned.
-And that if any new township since the passing of the act aforesaid hath been or during the continuance of this act shall be erected out of several districts within any of the said counties, that it shall and may be lawful for the justices aforesaid respectively at their quarter-sessions of the peace next after the publication of this act and at the quarter-sessions of the peace next following the erecting such townships during the continuance of this act, and they are hereby enjoined and required, to annex such township or townships to the district or districts out of which the greatest part of the said townships respectively were taken, and to deliver to the sheriff of the respective counties an account to what district the same township or townships are annexed with the names of all the new erected townships, all which the said sheriff shall make known to the respective constables of the said townships with all expedition, thereby to enable them to discharge their several trusts in pursuance of the directions of this act.
+[Section I.] Therefore be it enacted by the Honorable George Thomas, Esquire, with the King's Royal Approbation Lieutenant-Governor under the Honorable John Penn, Thomas Penn and Richard Penn, Esquires, true and absolute Proprietors of the Province of Pennsylvania and the counties of Newcastle.
+Kent and Sussex upon Delaware, by and with the advice and consent of the representatives of the freemen of said Province in General Assembly met, and by the authority of the same, That the eight several districts into which the several counties within this province have been divided by the justices of the said counties, in pursuance of the acts of assembly aforesaid. do and shall continue, and they are hereby declared to be and shall continue unalterable; except in such cases as are here [in]after provided, for the purposes hereinafter-mentioned.
+And that if any new townships, since the passing of the acts aforesaid have been or shall be erected out of several districts within any of the said counties, that it shall and may be lawful for the justices aforesaid respectively, at their quarter-sessions of the peace next after publication of this act, and at the guarter-sessions of the peace next following the erecting such townships. and they are hereby enjoined and required, to annex such township or townships to the district or districts out of which the greater part of the said townships respectively were taken, and to deliver to the sheriff of the respective counties an account to what district the same township or townships are annexed, with the names of all the new erected townships; all which the said sheriff shall make known to the respective constables of the said township with all expedition, thereby to enable them to discharge their several trusts, in pursuance of the directions of this act.